Mobile Unit (Italy)

 Distinctive vehicle insignia for Mobile units vehicles.

 In Italy, the Mobile Units (Reparti Mobili) of the Polizia di Stato, often generically identified as a "Celere Units", are the police units used as a ready-to-use resource for riot control and for intervention in areas affected by disasters.

-Currently there are 15 mobile departments and are located in the cities of Rome, Turin, Florence, Reggio Calabria, Milan, Genoa, Naples, Palermo, Catania, Bologna, Padua, Cagliari, Senigallia, Bari and Taranto.
+As of 2026, there are 15 mobile departments and are located in the cities of Rome, Turin, Florence, Reggio Calabria, Milan, Genoa, Naples, Palermo, Catania, Bologna, Padua, Cagliari, Senigallia, Bari and Taranto.

 History

 Iveco Eurocargo 4x4 of the Polizia di Stato.

 The history of the Mobile Units dates back to the second post-war period.

 Establishment of the Celere units

 At the end of the Second World War, the main requirement of the police apparatus was to restore public order in the chaotic period.
 The Corps of Guards of Public Security had on the territory the so-called "Mobile Units", created for tactical purposes and therefore equipped with heavy weaponry that had to fulfill defensive tasks of the territory in case of external invasion: mortars, submachine guns, T17 armoured vehicles, "Lince" armored cars were part of the equipment of these operational units.
 The Interior Ministry also requisitioned all sorts of vehicles and armaments left on the territory by the various invading armies.
 Their tasks of defense of the national territory soon became tasks of protection of public order.